Liu Ye (artist): Education

 In 1980, Liu Ye applied for the Interior Design department at the School of Arts & Crafts in Beijing but eventually enrolled in the Industrial Design department where he started to learn about western modern art.
 For the first time, he was introduced to the teachings of the Bauhaus and the works of Piet Mondrian, who became his art hero later on.
-In 1984, after graduating from the School of Arts & Crafts, Liu Ye worked for the research center at Beijing Gongmei (arts and crafts) Group and prepared for college entry exam at the same time.
+In 1984, after graduating from the School of Arts & Crafts, Liu Ye worked for the research centre at Beijing Gongmei (arts and crafts) Group and prepared for college entry exam at the same time.
 In 1986, Liu Ye enrolled in the Mural Painting department at the Central Academy of Fine Arts with an outstanding academic score.
 It was a time when college students in China grew enthusiasm about psychology and philosophy, especially about works by Freud.
 Liu was also inspired by The Interpretation of Dream and other books by Friedrich Nietzsche and Hendrik van Loon.
 During his time at the Central Academy of Fine Arts, Liu Ye often drew comic strips and published them in newspaper for some income.
 In 1989, before graduating from the Central Academy of Fine Arts, Liu Ye travelled to Germany and passed the entry exam of Berlin University of the Arts, where he finished his undergraduate study and received his MFA in 1994.
 In 1998, he joined the Artist-in-residence at Rijksacademie in Amsterdam where he further developed his skills and in 2001, he had an internship at Delfina studio Trust in London.